Now in closed beta

 Parendipity monitors your connected sources continuously.
 When a schedule change comes through — a new email, an updated game time, a cancelled practice — it detects the change and updates Google Calendar automatically.
 Your Skylight reflects the update the next time it refreshes.

-Parendipity connects to email (Gmail and Outlook), sports apps like TeamSnap and SportsEngine, school portals, and can process PDFs and documents forwarded directly to it.
+Parendipity connects to Gmail and monitors your inbox automatically.
+It also processes PDFs and documents forwarded directly to your Parendipity address.
 More integrations are being added in beta based on what families actually use.

 Free during beta.
 No credit card.
 Unsubscribe anytime.